 Contrary to what some may think, it is NOT decisive how you call your contract (i.e. “freelance agreement” or “employment agreement”).
 If it turns out that your “freelancer” had to show up in the office regularly, you may still have to pay social security retroactively and even be subject to penalties.

-To summarize the differences between hiring a freelancer or employee according to German labour law:
+To summarize the differences between hiring a freelancer or an employee according to German labour law: